Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Experiments

-\paragraph*{3) Diffusion models} The diffusion models for $\sv_1$ and $\sv_2$ follow standard implementations \cite{song2021}, except that the architecture of denoisers are changed from U-net to WaveNet \cite{van2016wavenet} so as to better handle 1d signals.
+\deletedparagraph{3) Diffusion models} The diffusion-model training settings used in this experiment are as follows.
+The diffusion models for $\sv_1$ and $\sv_2$ follow standard implementations \cite{song2021}, except that the denoiser architecture is changed from U-net to WaveNet \cite{van2016wavenet} so as to better handle 1d signals.
 The other settings are the same as the previous experiment.
-In DiG~(full), MSDM, and DPnP, we use $50\text{K}$ samples to train the diffusion model for each component; in DiG~(sm), we use $50\text{K}$ samples only for training the diffusion model of $\sv_1$; and in DiG~(smld), we only use $5\text{K}$ samples for the diffusion model of $\sv_1$.
+All learned diffusion priors used in this experiment are trained with $50\text{K}$ samples per component.

-\paragraph*{3) Results} We conduct experiments over a range of signal-to-interference ratio (SIR) and signal-to-noise ratio (SNR) conditions by multiplying the heartbeat signal, motion interference, and noise by proper positive constants.
+\paragraph*{3) Main results} We conduct experiments over a range of signal-to-interference ratio (SIR) and signal-to-noise ratio (SNR) conditions by multiplying the heartbeat signal, motion interference, and noise by proper positive constants.
 Here, SIR is the ratio between the average power of the heartbeat $\sv_1$ and that of the interference $\sv_2$, whilst SNR is the ratio between the power of $\sv_1$ and that of the noise $\vv$.
 For every SIR--SNR setting, we evaluate the estimation accuracy of the heartbeat $\sv_1$ for all methods by relative squared error (RSE, see \eqref{eq:error_signal}) over 200 problem instances.

-Table~\ref{tab2} reports the RSE of $\sv_1$ for all algorithms under different SIR--SNR settings, and Fig.~\ref{fig1} illustrates estimates of $\sv_1$ given by all algorithms in representative problem instances.
-From Table~\ref{tab2} and Fig.~\ref{fig1}, the proposed DiG algorithm consistently outperform all comparison methods across the full range of SIR and SNR settings, achieving more accurate heartbeat recovery especially under strong motion interference or low SNR.
-Moreover, DiG (sm) and DiG (smld) only shows moderate performance degradation compared to DiG (full), yet still outperforms other methods under low SIR--SNR settings while using much less training data, which demonstrates the usefulness of our hybrid prior modeling techniques.
+Table~\ref{tab2} reports the RSE of $\sv_1$ for all algorithms under different SIR--SNR settings, and Fig.~\ref{fig1} illustrates representative heartbeat recovery results under the most challenging setting, $(\mathrm{SIR},\mathrm{SNR})=(-40.1,-6.8)$ dB.
+From Table~\ref{tab2} and Fig.~\ref{fig1}, the proposed DiG algorithm achieves the lowest RSE in eight out of the nine tested SIR--SNR settings and is slightly below MSDM only in the remaining setting, which has the highest SIR and SNR, $(\mathrm{SIR},\mathrm{SNR})=(-20.1,13.2)$ dB.
+Overall, DiG provides more accurate heartbeat recovery than the competing methods, with particularly clear advantages under strong motion interference and low SNR.

+Table~\ref{tab:heartbeat-runtime} reports the wall-clock inference time of all methods in this experiment.
+The four diffusion-based posterior samplers, MSDM, DPnP, DAPS, and DiG, have similar inference times under the same posterior-sample budget.
+EMD and VMD are substantially faster, reflecting the computational efficiency of these classical unsupervised decomposition methods, although their recovery accuracy is much lower in the low-SIR and low-SNR regimes in Table~\ref{tab2}.
+The GP baseline lies between these two groups in runtime.